Once Upon a Time season 4

 The fourth season of the American ABC fantasy-drama series Once Upon a Time was announced on May 8, 2014.
-On May 13, 2014, it was revealed that like the previous season, this season would also be split into two parts, the first half airing during autumn 2014, and the second half during spring 2015 of the 2014–15 television season.
-It premiered on September 28, 2014, and concluded on May 10, 2015.
-Michael Socha joined the main cast for the season as Will Scarlet / Knave of Hearts, reprising his role from Once Upon a Time in Wonderland.
+Like the previous season, it was also split into two volumes, with the first airing from September 28 to December 14, 2014, and the second from March 2 to May 10, 2015.
+Ginnifer Goodwin, Jennifer Morrison, Lana Parrilla, Josh Dallas, Emilie de Ravin, Colin O'Donoghue, Jared S. Gilmore, and Robert Carlyle return as principal cast members from the previous season, and are joined by Michael Socha, reprising his role from the spin-off series Once Upon a Time in Wonderland, in his only season as a regular.

 Existing fictional characters introduced to the series during the season include the main antagonists for the two volumes, the Snow Queen and the Queens of Darkness (a triad of villains including returning character Maleficent, and new characters Cruella de Vil and Ursula), alongside Elsa, Anna, Kristoff, the Apprentice, Little Bo Peep and Poseidon.

 Premise

-Elsa is brought by accident from the Enchanted Forest of the past to present day Storybrooke in search of her sister Anna.
+Elsa is brought by accident from the Enchanted Forest of the past to present day Storybrooke in search of her younger sister Anna.
 With help from Emma, Elsa discovers her past with the mysterious Snow Queen.
 Emma learns that the Snow Queen was her former foster parent who has plans to replace her long deceased sisters with Emma and Elsa, using the Spell of Shattered Sight to ensure no one can foil her plans.
 This ultimately leads to the Snow Queen's undoing and consequently Mr. Gold's banishment from Storybrooke.
 The Queens of Darkness, which consists of Maleficent, Ursula, and Cruella de Vil, are then reformed by Mr. Gold with plans to rewrite the Once Upon a Time book with the help of the Author, resulting in the creation of an alternate reality known as Heroes & Villains.
 Henry and Emma race to restore reality and the truth before the twisted inversion becomes permanent, but as they succeed in doing so, the Darkness is unleashed which leads to Emma making a sacrifice to secure Regina's happiness.